NetServe-Innovations/flutter_slidable_plus_plus/README.md

 * Closes when a slide action has been tapped (overridable).
 * Closes when the nearest `Scrollable` starts to scroll (overridable).
 * Option to disable the slide effect easily.
+* You can use custom widgets for icons

 ## Install